DCAN-Labs/cdni-brain/docs/roadblocks.md

 ## Workflow

-Greg Conan developed a script that keeps track of all of the commands you use in a session and allows you to search for commands you've used previously.
+Greg Conan developed a function that keeps track of all of the commands you use in a session and allows you to search for commands you've used previously.
 Add these functions to your .bashrc (located in your home directory):

 ```
   grephist()